Grrompf/audioMan/README.md

 Merge and moving will stop on root level of the audio book directory.
 All merged files will be found there...
 Finally files are *renamed (format: # - title.mp3)*, *title, album and genre are written into tags* and the files are *normalized*.
 ***
+__IMPORTANT!__
+Change to the directory, you want to process. __AudioMan__ will always start processing on the actual directory.
+If you want to process a single book or radio play series, change to the parent directory of the episodes.

+__Example:__ Directory "The X-Files" contains all episodes in many sub dirs.
+Change to "The X-Files".

+If you have multiple audio books to process, change to the parent dir and use the option --multiple: This increases the sub dir level search by one.
+Otherwise, all your books will be merged to one.
+Since the original files are always kept, it is not a big problem but the result is probably not what you are looking for.

+__Example:__ Directory "AudioBooks" contain all books in many sub dirs.
+Change to "AudioBooks".
+             audioMan --multiple.

+Since the level depth is checked, some directories are probably skipped.
+This behavior happens if you have additional sub dirs just for ordering.
+You can force to process these using the option --force.
+But be careful since the result is probably not what you are looking for.
+It is better to move the sub dirs manually to album level.
+Empty dirs are ignored anyway.
+***
 Normalisation is important for some older car mp3 players which cannot handle utf-8, special chars or white spaces.
 You can suppress normalization if you add the option --no-normalize.
 ***